divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Long Savannah/Sentinel of Steel.md

 Stagnant, yet suspended and dormant it lies there.
 Partially aware, partially deceased.
 Formerly a colossus who'd flatten entire cities at a mere tap; the zenith of Mekhane's Design Abused.
-Becrept, befallen with it's archenemy, suffering a same fate, reduced into vermin: the [[red plague]].
+Becrept, befallen with it's archenemy, suffering a same fate, reduced into vermin: the [[Red Plague]].